jhaglerbgsu/AutoDrive/Steering Angle Prediction/README.md

 * Set up all configurations in `config.py`.
 * To train networks, `python train.py`.
 * To inference networks on test images, `python inference.py`.
-* To visualize salient maps, `python visualize.py`.
+* To visualize with extra graphs, `python visualize.py`.
 * To observe training history in tensorboard, `tensorboard --logdir runs`.

 ## Acknowledgement and Reference ##